-How to Keep Your Wife In Love With You
+How to Keep Your Wife in Love With You

 "Where in the world did you get that idea, Phoeb?"

+The Automatic Kiss.
 This is sometimes referred to as the Kissless Kiss, and can be administered on the cheek or forehead, though the real expert can do it directly on the lips.
-If it is kept quick, dry, and sexless the lip technique is by far the most effective.
+If it is kept quick, dry and sexless, the lip technique is by far the most effective.

-The humorous, or end-of-the-nose kiss is equally sexless, but carries with it a note of forgiveness, a promise that if she mends her ways there is some hope.
+The humorous, or end-of-the-nose, kiss is equally sexless, but carries with it a note of forgiveness.

 "What are you writing, Davie?"